The People of the Book and the Hierarchy of Discrimination

 They are a very closed society—marriages outside the community are prohibited.
 In the early 2000s, the Sabaean-Mandaean population in Iraq was estimated at approximately 50,000; today estimates range from 3,500 to 5,000 (external link).
 In many ways, they are a minority among minorities.

 Persecution and assimilation policies have routinely threatened their religion and culture for centuries.
 The Mandaic language—a variation of Aramaic—has been deemed “critically endangered” by UNESCO, the United Nations Educational, Scientific, and Cultural Organization.

-Originally centered in Baghdad, the Sabaean-Mandaeans have been targeted by extremists and driven to refuge in Iraqi Kurdistan and outside Iraq in recent years and are largely marginalized in Iraq.
+Originally centered in Baghdad, the Sabaean-Mandaeans have been targeted by extremists during the post-2003 insurgency.
+Many community members sought refuge in Iraqi Kurdistan and outside Iraq in recent years and are largely marginalized in Iraq.

 Sabaean-Mandaeans who we spoke with in Iraq suggest that participation in gold trading, their pacifist ideals, and their ritual dress have made them common targets for violence and looting.
 The rise of IS in the region has exacerbated the situation for the remaining Sabaean-Mandaeans, as they have been frequent targets of the group's violent campaigns.

 An ethnoreligious minority, some 200,000 Kaka’i live in Iraq’s northern provinces (external link) of Kirkuk, Mosul, and Diyala.
 Although they are often viewed as ethnic Kurds, they have a distinct culture, language, and religion.
 Their religion, called Yarsanism, has origins in 14th-century Iran and combines aspects of Zoroastrianism and Shia Islam.